Dr. Kevin Clark

-Flexibility: Our program consists of 4 unique program sites based in different regions throughout the province of British Columbia (Vancouver, Vancouver Island, the Interior, and Fraser).
+Our program consists of 4 unique program sites based in different regions throughout the province of British Columbia (Vancouver, Vancouver Island, the Interior, and Fraser).
 As a large provincial program, we have access to a significant amount of resources, faculty, and clinical experiences across British Columbia.
-Our residents are able to practice Emergency Medicine at many different academic sites across the province.
-Residents are easily able to arrange rotations at any of our program sites and beyond (including Vancouver General Hospital, Royal Columbian Hospital, St. Paul’s Hospital, Surrey Memorial Hospital, Kelowna General Hospital, Royal Jubilee Hospital, BC Women and Children’s Hospital) – each with different practice styles and unique patient populations.
+Residents are able to arrange rotations at any of our program sites and beyond (including Vancouver General Hospital, Royal Columbian Hospital, St. Paul’s Hospital, Surrey Memorial Hospital, Kelowna General Hospital, Royal Jubilee Hospital, BC Women and Children’s Hospital) – each with different practice styles and unique patient populations.

 No matter your interests, we are a diverse, flexible, and supportive group that is dedicated to your personal and professional growth.
 Regardless of age, background or interests, once you match here, you become part of our family.

 UBC recognizes our duty to commit to principles of equity, diversity and inclusion.
 We are committed to furthering Equity, Diversity, and Inclusion in our CaRMS selection process and our UBC Emergency Medicine program.
 We encourage applicants with lived experience of discrimination and from underrepresented groups in medicine, such as but not limited to, Black and Indigenous students, to apply to our program.
 We have a faculty & resident working group committed to implementing and improving EDI principles throughout our residency program and hospitals.